machinemagicmaze/design/CONTRIBUTING.md

 If you want to contribute on a regular basis, you should consider becoming a member.
 Create an issue in which you [request membership](https://github.com/machinemagicmaze/design/issues/new?title=I+want+to+become+a+member+of+the+Machine+Magic+Maze+organization&template=becoming_a_member.md).

 ## Contribute Ideas
 At the moment we are brainstorming ideas.
 These are publicly available on our [wiki][wiki].
-Go their and share your ideas, or discuss your concerns.
+Go there and share your ideas, or discuss your concerns.

 [coc]: https://github.com/machinemagicmaze/design/blob/master/CODE_OF_CONDUCT.md
 [wiki]: https://github.com/machinemagicmaze/design/wiki